An ODE approach to multiple choice polynomial programming: Introduction

-We apply the proposed ODE approach into two typical NP-hard problems: MAX-$k$-CUT with $k=2,3,4,5$ and the star discrepancy calculation, and two state-of-the-art algorithms: the multiple operator heuristic (MOH) \cite{ma_multiple_2017} and the improved threshold accepting (TA\_improved) \cite{gnewuch_new_2011} methods are employed to as the reference, respectively.
+We apply the proposed ODE approach into two typical NP-hard problems: MAX-$k$-CUT with $k=2,3,4,5$ and the star discrepancy calculation, and two state-of-the-art heuristic algorithms: the multiple operator heuristic (MOH) \cite{ma_multiple_2017} and the improved threshold accepting (TA\_improved) \cite{gnewuch_new_2011} methods are employed to as the reference \adda{of the solution quality}, respectively.
 For MAX-$k$-CUT problems, the test bed is G-Set\footnote{available from \url{https://web.stanford.edu/~yyye/yyye/Gset/}}.
 More than half of the ratios between the best cut values achieved by our ODE approach and those by MOH are above 0.99.
-For star discrepancy calculation, the test set is a group of good lattice point (GLP) sets sets adopted in \cite{winker_application_1997}.
+For star discrepancy calculation, the test set is a group of good lattice point (GLP) \addb{sets} adopted in \cite{winker_application_1997}.
 The ratios between the best lower bounds achieved by our ODE approach and those by TA\_improved are at least $0.91$.
-More importantly, the ODE approach requires much fewer iterations to reach the equilibrium points for each trial while the cost of each iteration is linear to the problem size.
+More importantly, \adda{in both problems} the ODE approach requires much fewer iterations \adda{compared to MOH or TA\_improved} for each trial while the cost of each iteration is linear to the problem size \adda{across these three methods}.
 Its iteration steps over MOH's for MAX-$k$-CUT are about $1/10^{5}$ to $1/10^{4}$, and about {$1/10^{2}$ to $1/10$} over TA\_improved's for calculating the star discrepancy.

+To further demonstrate the capability of the proposed ODE approach, the numerical results obtained by using Gurobi to directly solve the MCPP instances are adopted as comparison for which the time limit of Gurobi is set to be the very runtime of the ODE approach.
+A detailed numerical comparison shows that, (1) for MAX-$k$-CUT with $k=3,4,5$, in more than $80\%$ instances, the solutions produced by the ODE approach are better than or as good as Gurobi's; (2) for the star discrepancy problem, in about $17\%$ instances, Gurobi does not even provide a feasible solution under the time limitation, and in the remaining instances, it provides no better solutions than our ODE approach.

 The paper is organized as follows.
 In Section~\ref{sec:alg} we show how we transform the MCPP problem~\eqref{eq:mcpp0} into the ODE system~\eqref{eq:main_ODE} step by step starting from the well-known assumption~\eqref{eq:B} of simulated annealing.
 In Section~\ref{sec:thy} we prove that a local optimum of MCPP~\eqref{eq:mcpp0} can be indeed obtained via an equilibrium point of the ODE system~\eqref{eq:main_ODE}.
 After that, Section~\ref{sec:detail} details the procedure of finding the equilibrium points by numerically integrating Eq.~\eqref{eq:main_ODE}.
 In Sections~\ref{sec:MAXkCUT} and \ref{sec:discrepancy}, we apply the proposed ODE approach into the MAX-$k$-CUT problem and approximating the star discrepancy, respectively.
 The paper is concluded in Section~\ref{sec:conclu} with a few remarks.